macleanj/jenkins-helpers/clojure/README.md

 [leiningen]: https://leiningen.org/

 ### Build
-The build of the image itself is realized by Jenkins.
-Only the compiled application/service will be added to the registry.
+The build of the helper image itself is realized by Jenkins using this repository.
+During the build of the actual applications or service (realized outside this repo) this image will be used as a helper to compile and test the code.
 The helper is not supposed to be promoted to production deployments as such.

 ### Usage
 The helper can be used calling the ```h_clojure``` the k8 agent.
 This can be configured by specifying the name at ```environments.<env>.agent.name```.
 Example: